-Having proof of where you live helps but, NHS guidelines make clear that it is not necessary for you to have a proof of address when registering with a GP.
-This also applies if you are an asylum seeker, refugee, a homeless patient or an overseas visitor, whether lawfully in the UK or not.
+Having proof of where you live helps, but NHS guidelines clarify you don’t need to have proof of address when registering with a GP.
+This also applies if you are an asylum seeker, refugee, a homeless patient or an overseas visitor - whether lawfully in the UK or not.

 Do I need ID to register with my GP?

-You do not have to provide ID when registering with a GP, but it is helpful to do so.
-Below is a list of documents that you can use as ID at a GP:
+You do not have to provide ID when registering with a GP, but it does help.
+Below is a list of documents that you can use as ID:

 - Birth certificate